 ⚫ Poor – if you reach poor, you’ll be frozen-out of the limber.

 Requests to reinstate your account should be sent to email@example.com – you’ll be asked to provide a reason for failing to attend, along with supporting evidence.
-Please note that multiple no shows will likely result in being banned from limber completely.
+Please note that multiple no shows will likely result in being banned completely.